mitesh-raval/Minivan/README.md

 Purpose :
 *******************************************
-Especially useful for developers not using any frameworks and just needing a simple minifier for vanilla JS and CSS files without any other complex features or bundling etc. This script works on one file at a time, but a shell script can be used to automate the task for multiple files.
-That is out of scope for this minifier, as each developer might have different dir structures etc.
+Especially useful for developers not using any frameworks and just needing a simple minifier for vanilla JS / CSS / HTML files without any other complex features or bundling etc. While this python script works on one file at a time, there are two ways to automate the minification of multiple files:

+1) A shell script can be used to automate the task for multiple files

+2) A python script that imports it as a library (see Usage Info above for more details)

 *******************************************